 The Rhode Island Wild Plant Society is offering a grant to aid individuals in the study of wild plants and their habitats.
 To qualify you must be an educator, a member of a Rhode Island botanical or environmental association or a student in a field related to botany or environmental studies.

-The grant is for up to $1,000 and includes a one year membership to RIWPS.
+The grant is for up to $2,000 and includes a one-year membership to RIWPS.
 The project goal must involve environmental activities or research in any area of study related to wild plants and/or their habitats.
 These activities may involve such things as installation of gardens, invasive removal, or support for extracurricular activities.
-It can also be used for project materials, to create workshops or courses with a community outreach component.
+The grant can also be used for project materials, to create workshops or courses with a community outreach component.
 The award is open to Rhode Island residents or non-residents at a Rhode Island educational institution.

 The Rhode Island Wild Plant Society is a non-profit conservation organization dedicated to the preservation and protection of Rhode Island’s native plants and their habitats.